-- 1.1 Students will demonstrate appropriate immobilization and positioning skills when preparing patients for treatment and simulation. - 1.2 Students will operate equipment and accessories appropriately to deliver prescribed therapeutic doses. - 1.3 Students will utilize appropriate radiation protection procedures.
+- 1.1 Students will demonstrate appropriate immobilization and positioning skills when preparing patients for treatment and simulation. - 1.2 Students will operate equipment and accessories appropriately to deliver prescribed therapeutic doses. - 1.3 Students will demonstrate adequate skills to perform as an entry level therapist.